game-ci/documentation/docs/cloud-runner/01-introduction.md

 # Introduction
 ## Concept - What Does Cloud Runner Do

-**Cloud Runner enables you to run build and test workflows in the cloud, right from GitHub actions.
+**Cloud Runner enables you to run, build and test workflows in the cloud, right from GitHub actions.
 Builder will automatically provision an environment at a Cloud Provider such as GCP and AWS.
 It will then send the project to be built and/or tested depending on your workflow configuration.**

 **Cloud Runner is especially useful for game development because it supports large projects.
 Cloud Runner provides first class support for the Unity game engine.**